XView

 -thickness

-Followed by a decimal number with the thickness of the material to be deposited in nm.
+Followed by a positive decimal number with the thickness of the material to be deposited in nm.

 [-sc]